-11 Discrepancies between the measures occur because reported book values include the effects of one-time accounting items that are not always included in the earnings series that we use to calculate retained earnings.
+&lt;sup>11 Deviations between the measures are more pronounced in later periods of the chart because reported book values include the effects of one-time accounting items that are not always included in the earnings series that we use to calculate retained earnings.
 Over the last few decades, as the GAAP standard has increasingly departed from the traditional historical cost standard, the frequency of these items has increased.
-Consequently, discrepancies between the measures have become more common.
-This is another important benefit to the integrated equity methodology-it removes non-recurring accounting events that would otherwise cause book values to deviate from historical cost.
+A useful benefit to the integrated equity methodology is that it removes the items from the measure, offering a better representation of the total historical cost investment that shareholders have made.